Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Results For Density Profiles and Decay Lengths

 Guided by these observations, we can attempt to analyze the far-field results in Fig.~\ref{Fig:rho}.
 Extracting the asymptotic decay lengths from the one-body profiles calculated within DFT and simulations is non-trivial, since we must deal with numerical limitations.
 Within DFT the asymptotic decay lengths $\xi_Z$ and $\xi_N$ and wavelengths $\lambda_Z$ and $\lambda_N$ are extracted from fits to the density profiles in Fig.~\ref{Fig:rho}.
 For MD we performed bulk simulations to achieve better statistics; see Sec.~\ref{sec:DFT_MD}.
 We confirmed that the results for the various decay lengths in DFT were independent of the surface potential $\Phi_0$.
 In Fig.~\ref{Fig:xi}, we present the decay lengths, multiplied by the inverse Debye length $\kappa_D$ (solid lines), and wavelengths divided by the HS diameter (dotted lines) obtained by fitting the DFT results together with results from the IET route (purple).
-For the latter we use the pair direct correlation function from MSA for the $Z$ decay (see Ref.~\onlinecite{Evans}), and the HS pair direct correlation function from FMT (WBII) for the $N$ decay.
+For the latter we use the $ZZ$ pair direct correlation function from the MSA to determine the charge, $Z$, decay.
+This MSA result is well-known and the resulting poles are reported, e.g. in Refs.~\onlinecite{Evans,Outhwaite_1975}.
+The HS pair direct correlation function from FMT (WBII) is used for the $N$ decay.
 This treatment of number-number correlations captures only the contributions from HS (steric) interactions.
 The results from the MFC functional are plotted in red and those of the MSAc(u) functional in black(blue) while the results from MD simulations are plotted in green.